AliAtaollahi/CPS_IOT_HW/README.md

 Several key modifications and new features were integrated into `cpsapplication.cpp` to enhance functionality and user experience:

-Certainly!
-The code lines you've provided involve the use of Qt's signal and slot mechanism, which is essential for handling asynchronous events in the application.
-Below is a detailed explanation of each connection made in `cpsapplication.cpp`:

-##### Detailed Explanation of Signal-Slot Connections:

 1. **Requesting History Data:**
    ```cpp
    QObject::connect(_window, &MainWindow::historyBtnClicked, this, &Application::sendHistoryRequest);